 Students are expected to uphold the nursing department standards as embodied in the most current versions of the:

-Within the context of a liberal education and grounded in Catholic principles and Benedictine values graduates will:
+Within the context of a liberal education and grounded in Catholic and Benedictine traditions and values graduates will:

 - Provide quality and safe nursing care across the levels of prevention.